hugeandbulk/bacteriophage/README.md

 _There are two primary types of bacteriophages: lytic bacteriophages and temperate bacteriophages.
 Bacteriophages that replicate through the lytic life cycle are called lytic bacteriophages, and are so named because they lyse the host bacterium as a normal part of their life cycle_.

+What is the gene 3 protein of phage?

+_The gene-3-protein (G3P) of filamentous phage is essential for their propagation.
+It consists of three domains.
+The CT domain anchors G3P in the phage coat, the N2 domain binds to the F pilus of Escherichia coli and thus initiates infection, and the N1 domain continues by interacting with the TolA receptor_.